cgiff9/automata/dfa/README.txt

    MACHINE CONSTANTS
 -----------------------
-If you are getting undefined behavior when running your states file, and you're certain of its correctness, please observe the top of the file "dfa.c" and adjust the three values defined under the "MACHINE CONSTANTS" comment.
+If you are getting undefined behavior when running your machine file, and you're certain of its correctness, please observe the top of the file "dfa.c" and adjust the three values defined under the "MACHINE CONSTANTS" comment.

-Because this program was written in C, there are certain bounds that must be manually set in the source code.
-The current restrictions are:
+There are certain bounds that may need to be manually set in the source code.
+The current restriction (and its default value) is:

-INPUT STRING NUMBER OF BITS:    10,000
-NUMBER OF STATES:               200
 STATE NAME CHARACTER LIMIT: 50

-These three constants (C Macro definitions) are called, respectively:
-   INPUT_STRING_MAX
-   STATES_MAX
+This constant (C Macro definition) governs the maximum number of characters in a state's name and is called:
 	STATE_NAME_MAX

-Please keep in mind the INPUT_STRING_MAX definition only applies to input strings supplied by file with the '-f' directive, which is described further below.
+There are other less critical definitions which define the default sleep value for printed output upon accepted and rejected strings.
+These defaults are triggered when the argument to the '-a' or '-r' paramter is 0:

+	SLEEP_ACCEPT_MSEC: 1000
+	SLEEP_REJECT_MSEC: 100

 ----------------
    PARAMETERS